 4.4.
-The estimated number of additional trips related to the Lodge development is only 9 per day.
+The estimated number of additional trips related to the proposed Pod development is only 14 per day.
+Only an increase of 5 vehicles per day, compared to that already approved by the Council and acceptable to the Highways Authority.
+Lodge phase 2 = 9 vehicles per day.
 Due to the nature of the proposed development these will be predominately outside the existing Resort peak period.